Research Education and Training

 Georgetown University School of Health

-Georgetown University School of Nursing
+Georgetown University Berkley School of Nursing

 Nursing students discuss their work around a table

-Graduate education programs at the School of Nursing are offered in a distance-based, online environment as well as in-person on campus.
+Graduate education programs at the Berkley School of Nursing are offered in a distance-based, online environment as well as in-person on campus.
 Master’s and doctoral-level options are available, including a PhD in Nursing program, which prepares graduates to be nurse-scientists.
 Students have the opportunity to conduct research under the mentorship of faculty.

 Undergraduate Education